twiddlingbits/twr-wasm/docs/api/api-c-general.md

 ~~~

 ## twr_sleep
-`twr_sleep` is a traditional blocking sleep function:
+`twr_sleep` is a traditional blocking sleep function.
+This function is blocking, and you must use twrWasmModuleAsync.

 ~~~
 #include "twr-wasm.h"